tlwilliams895/gis-devops/src/topics/git/objectives.rst

 - What goes on in a merge request?
 - What is a merge conflict?
 - What causes merge conflicts?
-- What does a merge conflict look like and how do you resolve it?

 Practical
 ---------